FAQs Soapberries & Wool Dryer Balls

-Our 'That Red House' soapberries are certified organic by ECOCERT; one of the world's leading certification organisations.
-Their conditions are strict, and inspections are frequent to ensure the best standards and conditions are met by our growers and harvesters.
+Our 'That Red House' soapberries are certified organic by USDA; one of the world's leading certification organisations.
+Their conditions are strict and inspections are frequent to ensure the best standards and conditions are met by our growers, harvesters and packers.

 Are 'TRH Organic Soapberries' sustainable?

 Yes 'That Red House' soapberries are completely sustainable, eco friendly and now 100% WASTE FREE!!

-Our Soapberries are grown and harvested in far western Nepal by Nepalese communities in the Himalayas.
+Our Soapberries are grown and harvested in by communities in the Himalayas.
 The income provided by the sale of the shells supports their way of life and promotes sustainable practices.

-Are the people who grow and harvest the soapberries treated well and paid a fair wage and have acceptable working conditions?
+Are the communities who grow and harvest the soapberries treated well, paid a fair wage and have acceptable working conditions?

 Yes.
-In fact our product is supporting an initiative called 'Grow Nepal' which provides an income and fair working conditions for small Himalayan communities.
-Soapberries are an integral part of the Nepalese economy, and we have taken every precaution to ensure that the growers and harvesters are well cared for and that their future generations are also.
-The TRH team went to Nepal in 2016 and agreed to pay the harvesters the wages they asked for to ensure that they are happy with their working conditions and salaries.
+Soapberries are an integral part of the economy for these communities and we have taken every precaution to ensure that the growers and harvesters are well cared for.
+The TRH team visited the Himalayas in 2016 and agreed to pay the harvesters the wages they asked for to ensure that they were happy with their working conditions and salaries.
 The TRH team also visited the facility where our soapberries are packed in March 2018 and were delighted with the working conditions.
 The building was almost brand new, clean and comfortable for all staff.
 We were also delighted to see that the facility was 100% off the grid and run entirely on solar power!
 Awesome!